fusionpbx/fusionpbx-docs/source/getting_started/quick_install.rst

 Quick Install
 *************
 .. image:: ../_static/images/logo_right.png
         :scale: 85%

 |

 Welcome to the FusionPBX installation guide.

 |

-FusionPBX can be several different operating systems.
-However this install is focused on a **minimal** install of Debian 8 with SSH enabled.
-This install has been designed to be fast, simple and modular.
-On many systems it will install in 5 minutes or less.
-Installation times depend on CPU, RAM and bandwidth.
+FusionPBX can be installed on several different operating systems.
+However this guide assumes you are starting with a **minimal** install of Debian 9 with SSH enabled.
+This install has been designed to be fast, simple and modular, and generally takes 5 minutes or less.
+Installation times depend on factors like CPU, RAM, disk I/O and bandwidth.
 Install Video https://youtu.be/YmIht8hEHYU

 .. raw:: html

     <div style="text-align: center; margin-bottom: 2em;">
     <iframe width="100%" height="350" src="https://www.youtube.com/embed/YmIht8hEHYU?rel=0" frameborder="0" ; encrypted-media" allowfullscreen></iframe>
     </div>

-**1.** Run the following commands under root.
-The script installs FusionPBX, FreeSWITCH release package and its dependencies, IPTables, Fail2ban, NGINX, PHP FPM and PostgreSQL.
+**1.** Run the following commands as root.
+The script installs FusionPBX, FreeSWITCH release package and its dependencies, iptables, Fail2ban, NGINX, PHP-FPM and PostgreSQL.

-Start with a **minimal** install of Debian 8 with SSH enabled.
+Start with a **minimal** install of Debian 9 with SSH enabled.
 Paste the following commands in the console window **one line at a time**.

 ::

 wget -O - https://raw.githubusercontent.com/fusionpbx/fusionpbx-install.sh/master/debian/pre-install.sh | sh;
 cd /usr/src/fusionpbx-install.sh/debian && ./install.sh

 |

 If using **Debian on Proxmox LXC** containers please run the following **BEFORE** starting the FusionPBX install.